-If you’d like to learn more about whether breast reduction is right for you, please call 541-687-8900 or contact our office in Eugene today for more details.
-We offer free consultations for our cosmetic surgery and medical spa patients.
+If you’d like to learn more about whether breast reduction is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.

 When considering a breast reduction, each woman has her own set of questions and concerns.
 For this reason, scheduling a consultation with Dr. Daniel is an important step to ensuring the best possible outcome.
 During your consultation, Dr. Daniel will discuss your goals for breast reduction surgery, helping you to decide what options are best for you.

 The best candidates for breast reduction may experience:

 Dr. Daniel can create a more balanced, better-shaped breast and reduce strain on the body by combining a breast reduction and breast lift procedure to remove fat, glandular tissue, and excess skin from the breasts, making them smaller, lighter and shapelier.
 Dr. Daniel can also reduce the size of your areola, the darker skin surrounding the nipple.

 Breast reduction surgery requires about 2.5 to 3 hours of operating time under a light general anesthesia.
 The incision is typically shaped like a keyhole or inverted T, traveling around the areola and sometimes within the breast crease.
 Liposuction can be used to contour surrounding fatty tissue.
 Excess skin is also removed to reshape and tone the breasts.
 The result is a reduction in breast size and an elevation of the breast for a more youthful appearance.